avigewirtz/avigewirtz.github.io-/git-and-github/background/README.md

 ## Version Control

-In large-scale projects, it is crucial to keep track of all material changes to the codebase.
+In important software projects, it is crucial to keep track of all material changes to the codebase.
 Maintaining such a record provides the capability to revert to a previous version when necessary.&#x20;

 The most basic approach involves duplicating a codebase on the local filesystem each time a snapshot of its current version is desired.
 Although this method is reasonably effective for small projects, it rapidly becomes unwieldy and error-prone as projects grow in size.&#x20;

 To seamlessly track and manage changes to a codebase over time, developers utilize VCS software.
 Some benefits of VCS include:

-1. Reverting a codebase to a prior state.
+1. The ability to refer a codebase to a prior state.
 This is useful in many situations; for example, when a modification introduces a bug.&#x20;
-2. Keeping a record of modifications to a codebase over time.
-This enables developers to pinpoint when specific features were added, deleted, or altered.
 3. Creating and maintaining separate copies of the codebase.
 This allows developers to experiment and test new features without jeopardizing the original codebase’s stability.

 ## GitHub